uber-go/zap/README.md

 logger.Infof("Failed to fetch URL: %s", url)
 ```

 When performance and type safety are critical, use the `Logger`.
-It's several
+It's even faster than
-times faster than the `SugaredLogger` and allocates far less, but it only
-supports structured logging.
+the `SugaredLogger` and allocates far less, but it only supports structured logging.

 ```go
 logger := NewProduction()